Self-buckling and self-writhing of semi-flexible microorganisms

 Since the bending stiffness of an elongated body tends to be sensitive to its length, long cells can become highly deformed in complex or flowing environments.
-The length of {\it P. mirabilis} cells, for instance, increases by up to 20-40x when they are in a swarming state \cite{Rather05}, and deformations are visibly clear in a swarm \cite{cw09}.
+The length of {\it Proteus mirabilis} ({\it P. mirabilis}) cells, for instance, increases by up to 20-40x when they are in a swarming state \cite{Rather05}, and deformation in cell shape are visibly clear in a swarm \cite{cw09,aorlyjw19}. {\it P. mirabilis} swarmer cells have reduced cell stiffness compared to normal vegetative cells~\cite{aor19}.
 Gene deletion has also been used to artificially reduce cell stiffness \cite{tcapfsagw18}.
 But the nature and organization of any motility organelles is also important.
 A swarmer cell swims by rotating up to thousands of flagella which are distributed along its surface \cite{Kearns10,tc13}.
 The flagellar motion drives active, wavelike surface features more often used to describe ciliated organisms, which themselves are classically modeled as a continuum of active stress \cite{Blake72,bw77}.

 A wild-type {\it P. mirabilis} cell is stiff and rod-shaped and swims along a straight trajectory, with its flagella oriented with their tips opposite the swimming direction (Fig.~\ref{fig:Figure1}e) \cite{Hoeniger65}.
 The fluid response to flagellar motion drives the body forward, and induces a rotational velocity along the long axis as dictated by the force- and torque-free nature of swimming in viscous fluids \cite{Lauga20}.
 Elongated swarmer cells, however, can express a wide range of intricate and stunning dynamics.
 Figure~\ref{fig:Figure1} shows {\it P. mirabilis} cells which have buckled under their own activity.
 The flagellar tips appear to be pointing away from the direction of {\it local} body motion, suggestive that their orientation depends upon local viscous stresses (Fig.~\ref{fig:Figure1}a-b; see Supplementary Movies M1-M4).
 Strongly three-dimensional configurations and dynamics are shown in Fig.~\ref{fig:Figure1}c, which includes a spinning motion about the direction of swimming.
 An even more highly deformed state with multiple self-crossings is shown in Fig.~\ref{fig:Figure1}d.